Turner Site (18CH205)

 a sporadically-occupied hunting camp.
 The documentary evidence, however,

-suggests a free but nonetheless poor household of limited means.
+suggests the collection represents a free but nonetheless poor household of

 No reports have been prepared for the Turner site.